How To Transfer a Car Title in Texas

 6. Vehicle Transfer Notification

-Sellers don’t need to stop at transferring the title of the car that they sold.
-When the title transfer is done, you are advised to download and complete the Texas Motor Vehicle Transfer Notification (VTR-346) form.
+When the title transfer is done, sellers should download and complete the Texas Motor Vehicle Transfer Notification (VTR-346) form.

-You are meant to submit the form within 30 days from the date of title transfer to the vehicle's new owner.
+You must submit the form within 30 days from the date of title transfer to the vehicle's new owner.

-The vehicle transfer notification does not and should not replace the need for a title application.
+The vehicle transfer notification does not replace the need for a title application.
 After submitting this form, you must advise the buyer to start their title application.

 The beauty of the vehicle transfer notification form is that you can do it electronically at the Texas Motor Department’s official website.